jannik-j/la-quiniela/README.md

 ## LaQuiniela of LaLiga

-Team members: XXX - XXX -XXX
+Team members: Eline Michiels - Niklas Lütjeharms - Jannik Jacobsen

 This repo contains the skeleton for you to build your first ML project.
 Use the data in ```laliga.sqlite``` to build a ML model that predicts the outcome of a matchday in LaLiga (Spanish Football League).